sukant2202/connecthub-blogging-platform/DEPLOYMENT.md

 - keeping the project in GitHub
 - running the stack locally with `.env`
-- deploying the production build to Render (web service + managed PostgreSQL)
+- deploying the production build to Render (web service + managed MongoDB)

 ---